 Stroke injury victims face a long road toward physical, mental, and emotional recovery.
 The financial burden of a stroke injury comes from many different areas and can cripple the victim and their families.
 Hospitalization following a stroke can cost over $20,000 – and that doesn’t include rehabilitation, physical and occupational therapy, medications, and possible long-term care.
 As medical expenses pile on, many stroke injury victims cannot return to work right away, if ever, following the stroke.
 This leaves the victim and their family with increasing debt while having to manage the loss of an income.

-If you or a loved one suffered a stroke due to negligence or an accident, a Stroke Injury Lawyer can help.
+If you or a loved one suffered a stroke due to medical negligence, a Stroke Injury Lawyer can help.
 You may be able to file a claim for compensation under DC personal injury law.
 We have a history of success in obtaining multimillion-dollar settlements and verdicts for clients.

 A person’s blood is the provider of oxygen to the brain.
 Blood constantly flows from a person’s heart to every single area of the body, doling out oxygen and nutrients as it circulates.
 When there is a disruption in the blood flow to the brain, the brain can’t get the oxygen it needs.
 That is when a stroke happens.